ankane/pgslice/README.md

 BEGIN;

 CREATE TABLE locations_20160423 (
-  LIKE locations_intermediate INCLUDING INDEXES INCLUDING DEFAULTS, CHECK (created_at >= '2016-04-23'::date AND created_at < '2016-04-24'::date)
+  LIKE locations_intermediate INCLUDING ALL,
+  CHECK (created_at >= '2016-04-23'::date AND created_at < '2016-04-24'::date)
 ) INHERITS (locations_intermediate);

 CREATE TABLE locations_20160424 (
-  LIKE locations_intermediate INCLUDING INDEXES INCLUDING DEFAULTS, CHECK (created_at >= '2016-04-24'::date AND created_at < '2016-04-25'::date)
+  LIKE locations_intermediate INCLUDING ALL,
+  CHECK (created_at >= '2016-04-24'::date AND created_at < '2016-04-25'::date)
 ) INHERITS (locations_intermediate);

 CREATE TABLE locations_20160425 (
-  LIKE locations_intermediate INCLUDING INDEXES INCLUDING DEFAULTS, CHECK (created_at >= '2016-04-25'::date AND created_at < '2016-04-26'::date)
+  LIKE locations_intermediate INCLUDING ALL,
+  CHECK (created_at >= '2016-04-25'::date AND created_at < '2016-04-26'::date)
 ) INHERITS (locations_intermediate);